 Within the learning technologies ecosystem, the Course Management System has to be differentiated from two related software:

-- The Learning Management System, designed to help you manage and deliver e-learning courses, centered on the front-end interaction with the learners.
+- The Learning Management System, designed to help you manage and deliver e-learning courses.
+This is centered on the front-end interaction with the learners.

-To summarize, the Course Management Software System’s specificity regarding these two types of software is that, unlike the Talent Management System, it is specifically designed to manage training processes, and as such provides deeper functionalities relevant to training organizations; and unlike the LMS, it is centered on the management of instructor-led training, and focuses on optimizing back-office processes.
+To summarize, the Course Management Software System’s specificity regarding these two types of software is clear.
+Unlike the Talent Management System, it is specifically designed to manage training processes.
+As such, it provides deeper functionalities relevant to training organizations.
+And unlike the LMS, it is centered on the management of instructor-led training, and focuses on optimizing back-office processes.

 - Corporate training departments

 - Commercial training companies

 - Extended enterprises which train external audiences (clients, partners, dealers, etc.)

 - Corporate universities, consolidating the training practice within a corporate group